ljin75654/Final-Project-Group3/README.md

 Summary and conclusions</br>

 ## Code
-Code folder contains 4 python files, which are corresponding to different CNN models with various convolution layers and optimizer functions.
+Code folder contains 5 python files.
+4 files correspond to different CNN models with various convolution layers and optimizer functions.
 In addition, each file provides test acccurcy and loss values for eight epochs.
+The other python file plots the filters for each convolution layer.